RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 An **inet6num** object contains information on allocations and assignments of IPv6 address space.

-* The "inet6num:" attribute specifies a range of IPv6 addresses that the **inet6num** object presents. <font color="green">The range may be a single address.</font>
+* The "inet6num:" attribute specifies a range of IPv6 addresses that the **inet6num** object presents.
-* <font color="green">Addresses can only be expressed in prefix notation.</font>
+* Addresses can only be expressed in prefix notation.
 * The prefix notation expresses addresses in hexadecimal groups of two bytes separated by colons and with the possible use of shorthand notation for strings of consecutive zeros.
 Leading zeros from any two-byte group will be removed by the software.
 In this case a warning message will be returned to the user.
 * The "netname:" attribute is the name of a range of IP address space.
 It is recommended that the same netname is used for any set of assignment ranges used for a common purpose.
 * The "country:" attribute identifies the country.
 It has never been specified if this is the country where the addresses are used, where the issuing organisation is based or some transit country in between.
 There are no rules defined for this attribute.
 It cannot therefore be used in any reliable way to map IP addresses to countries.
 * Only a single value for the "org:" attribute is allowed in the inet6num object.
 This is to ensure only one organisation is responsible for this resource.
-* <font color="orange">The "status:" attribute indicates where the address range represented by an inet6num object sits in a hierarchy and how it is used. or
-"status: an administrative tag to register the type of address space."</font>
+* The "status": attribute is an administrative tag to register the type of address space.
 * Status can have one of these values:
     * ALLOCATED-BY-RIR
     * ALLOCATED-BY-LIR
-    * <font color="green"> AGGREGATED-BY-LIR</font>
+    * AGGREGATED-BY-LIR
     * ASSIGNED
     * ASSIGNED ANYCAST
     * ASSIGNED PI